Y0Z0R4/Y0Z0R4/README.md

 ### Hi there 👋

-I am little kiddo who plays fortnite and likes developing and ethical hacking
+I am little kiddo who knows how to code in Java, CSS, HTML, Python, JavaScript

 About me